oliveiraleosilva87/oliveiraleosilva87/README.md

 My main motivations at work is to use my skills to help companies to understand their data, making better business decisions

-*   🌍  I'm based in Florianopolis, Brazil
+*   🌍  Based in Florianopolis, Brazil
-*   ✉️  You can contact me at [oliveiraleosilva87@gmail.com](mailto:oliveiraleosilva87@gmail.com) / https://www.linkedin.com/in/oliveiraleosilva87/
-*   🧠  I'm learning Python, Azure, Databricks and everything related to data engineering
+*   🧠  Learning Python, Azure, Databricks and everything related to data engineering
-*   🤝  I'm open to collaborating on starter data engineering projects
+*   🤝  Open to collaborating on starter data engineering projects

 ### Skills